 “There are not many positions available where you can have such an impact on a business.
 By having such a critical, all-encompassing role, you are able to articulate exactly how your actions have improved and streamlined software quality and delivery.”

-The rewards for DevOps professionals in terms of flexibility and remuneration are among the most lucrative in IT.
+The rewards for DevOps Engineers in terms of flexibility and remuneration are among the most lucrative in IT.

 “Furthermore, there has been an upturn over the past few years in the number of overseas companies, particularly the USA, employing DevOps Engineers based in the UK that can conduct applications development and operational support outside business hours, due to being on a different time zone.
 As a result, professionals can enjoy the flexibility of remote working whilst receiving an inflated US salary.”